 We Moved To France With Our Children!
-No Regrets Except
+No regrets except for…

 Every year, millions of people dream of moving to another country, backpacking through Europe or spending a gap year abroad but never do anything about it.

 For years, my husband and I were in the same boat.
-We discussed how great it would be to move to France for a year with the kids, always ending the conversation with, “yeah, but we have careers, we can’t afford it; what about the cars and all of our stuff in our house?
+We discussed how great it would be to move to France for a year with the kids, always ending the conversation with, “Yeah, but we have careers, we can’t afford it; what about the cars and all our stuff in our house?

 And that would be that, end of the conversation.

-Then in 2011, we did it.
+Then, in 2011, we did it.

-We moved to France with our three children.
-Only instead of meticulously planning our move for years, waiting for the perfect moment, we did it under the strangest circumstances.
+Instead of meticulously planning our move for years and waiting for the perfect moment, we did it under the strangest circumstances, and I’m glad we did.

 Losing our jobs was the incentive we needed to move abroad: